 Preston Williams, Colorado State: Preston Williams has been getting a lot of hype…and for the life of me, I cannot understand where that came from.
 You’ve heard a lot from the media how he is a first rounder with off the field issues…but there must be a different Preston Williams they are discussing.
 He’s a raw big body who hardly separates downfield.
 For all this hype, I expected more.

 Parris Campbell, Ohio State: I have the same exact issues with Parris Campbell as I do with Hollywood Brown except Campbell is even worse.
 He runs fast, sure.
 That’s…that’s it.
-Speed is his game.
-He doesn’t run any route well and catching the football is a challenge for him.
-I keep hearing his name as a potential first rounder but if I were making the call, I’d let him be someone else’s first rounder.
+Speed is his game and his catching leaves something to be desired.
+He still has talent, but I keep hearing his name as a potential first rounder.
+If I were making the call, I’d let him be someone else’s first rounder.

 Other Names to Know: